elevateforhumanity/fix2/docs/archive/MANUAL_TASKS_SCRIPT.md

 ```
 I need you to create a Puppeteer automation script that:

-1. Logs into Durable.co with email "Elevateforhumanity@gmail.com" and password "Elijah1$"
+1. Logs into  with email "Elevateforhumanity@gmail.com" and password "Elijah1$"
 2. Navigates to my site "Elevate for Humanity Career and Technical Institute"
 3. Opens the site editor
 4. Adds a Custom HTML block after the hero section